ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 Include:
 - An explicit statement that public information might be shared in open datasets.
 - A clear statement of scope (state whether you will release just summary information, or you will release detailed grant information, including payments and results).
-- If applicable, a clear statement of any personally identifying information you plan to publish (e.g. names, addresses), and details of how grantees should opt-in, or opt-out of such publishing.
+- If applicable, a clear statement of any personally identifying information you plan to publish (e.g. names, addresses), and details of how grantees should opt-in, or opt-out of which data being shared.

 Avoid:
 - Statements that imply published information will only be used by specific partner organisations (as this restriction cannot be placed on openly licensed data).